Fiserv/firstvision-apac/docs/APIs/Account-Management/Credit-Limit-upd.md

 # Update Credit Limit

-This service is used to update the credit limit of the cardholder’s account.
+This service is used to update the credit limit of the cardholder’s account in real time.

+Fields that are not provided in the Request object will be initialised to their default values.
+All numeric fields are initialised to zero and alphanumeric fields initialised to spaces.

 ## Endpoint